whatmakeart/whatmakeart.github.io/content/sewing/convert-shirt-and-pants-to-jumpsuit-pattern.md

 ---
 title: Convert Shirt and Pants to Jumpsuit Pattern
 date: 2024-09-23T09:00:00-04:00
-lastmod: 2026-02-23T06:32:26-04:00
+lastmod: 2026-02-23T08:49:56-04:00
 ---

 To transition from a shirt and pants pattern to a custom jumpsuit, you’ll need to account for specific design features and functional details to ensure you can get into your jumpsuit and it fits well.
 Below are some pointers to help you incorporate these elements effectively.

-### How Will You Put the Jumpsuit On?
+## How Will You Put the Jumpsuit On?

 The jumpsuit must open or stretch in someway to allow the wearer's body to fit inside.
 Decide how you plan to put on the jumpsuit as early as possible since it is a foundational part of the jumpsuit pattern design.
 The opening needs to close securely after being worn.

-#### Common Jumpsuit Opening Locations
+### Common Jumpsuit Opening Locations

 - Center front opening
 - Center back opening
 - Side seam opening
 - Crazy stretchy elastic neck opening
 - Separating waist opening
+-

-#### Jumpsuit Opening Closure Methods
+### Jumpsuit Opening Closure Methods

 - Ties
 - Buttons
+- Hook and Loop Fasteners
+- Zippers
+- Snaps
--
+- Grommets and Laces

--
+- Elastic

-### Accounting for a Long Zipper
+### Accounting for a Longer Opening

-- Decide if the zipper will go from the collar down to the waist, or extend all the way to the crotch for easy wearability.
-Make sure the zipper is long enough to accommodate putting on and taking off the jumpsuit comfortably.
+A front opening generally needs to extend from the collar down to the waist at a minimum.
+It may extend all the way to the bottom of the crotch zipper from the pants pattern for increased wearability.
+Make sure your pattern measurements accommodate putting on and taking off the jumpsuit comfortably.
-- The zipper is typically placed along the center front of the jumpsuit.

 Ensure that the zipper lies flat and that the seam allowance accounts for the bulk of the zipper tape.
 For a more concealed look, consider adding a zipper facing or placket.

 - Add a 3/8" to 1/2" seam allowance along the center front seam where the zipper will be attached.
 If you want a clean finish, consider adding an extra 1/4" to 1/2" for a zipper facing or placket.

 ### Adding a Collar